Convergence of local times of stochastic processes associated with resistance forms: Examples

-By \cite[Proposition 5.1]{Kigami_95_Harmonic}, discrete trees and real trees are resistance metric spaces, and it is easy to check that $\mathcal{T}_{n}$ belongs to $\check{\mathbb{F}}_{c}$.
-To apply Theorem \ref{main result in random case (compact)}, we need volume estimates of balls in $\mathcal{T}_{n}$, and it is obtained from the H\"{o}lder continuity of the height function.
+By \cite[Proposition 5.1]{Kigami_95_Harmonic}, plane trees and real trees are resistance metric spaces, and it is easy to check that $\mathcal{T}_{n}$ belongs to $\check{\mathbb{F}}_{c}$.
+To apply Theorem \ref{1. thm: main result for random spaces}, we need volume estimates of balls in $\mathcal{T}_{n}$, and these can be obtained from the H\"{o}lder continuity of the height function.

 \begin{lem} [{\cite[Lemma 1]{Marzouk_20_Scaling}}] For every $\gamma \in (0, 1-\alpha^{-1})$ and every $\varepsilon >0$, there exists $C_{\gamma, \varepsilon} >0$ such that

 \end{lem}